For FAQ specifically regarding the 2021-2022 school year, please click here.

 What are the parent's responsibilities/commitments to the school?

-Parents are required to work in the classroom one class per week, attend a parent education meeting once a month, help fundraise for the school, serve on either on the Safety/Admin committee or the Board of Trustees, and participate with indoor and outdoor maintenance and upkeep.
+Parents are required to work in the classroom one class per week, attend a parent education meeting once a month, participate in fundraisers for the school, serve on either on the Safety/Admin committee or the Board of Trustees, and participate with indoor and outdoor maintenance and upkeep.

 What are Parent Education Classes?